How to Avoid Vacation Rental Nightmares

 You should get an idea of the facilities and read about the rental property online.
 This will help you get to know about the kitchen, bedrooms.
 Whether the bedrooms are stocked with fluffy pillows and woolen blankets and if it has a WiFi connection.
 Plus, while you are at it, you can get to know about other vacation rentals and compare it with other homes and cities.

-Here are some things that you have to keep in mind before you sign up for your vacation rental nightmare:
+Here are some things that you have to keep in mind before you sign up to avoid vacation rental nightmare:

 If you are in a vacation rental property, they may ask you to make a rental agreement or contract before you pay anything.
 You should read it carefully to check if it covers all the basics.
 This should include all the details about fees and deposits.
 Also, you need to know about what deposits are held and what is returned and the assurance that the property is kept clean and habitable.
 Do not sign up for the property rental if the owner does not give you a contract or rental agreement.
 You will only have rights if both parties sign a rental agreement.
 It’s better to pay by credit card instead of cash as you can dispute fraudulent charges through the credit card company.

-You should verify the host by checking with individuals, facebook accounts or government-issued identification.
+You can avoid vacation rental nightmares by verifying the host by checking with individuals, facebook accounts or government-issued identification.
 Get all this information from host reviews and you can learn a lot about the person that you would be staying with.
 You can check on Airbnb which checks if there were felony convictions or sex-offender registrations.
 At times, trust your instincts about the situation and determine if something does not look or sound right from your host’s responses.

 Though there are laws that govern states and nationwide regulations, there are no such laws when it comes to short-term renters of vacation properties.
 These laws differ from state to state.
 As a consumer, you will find that there are more laws in places where tourism is strong and vacation rentals are more common.